bill-rich/restectable/README.md

 # Restectable REST Message API
-Restectable is a REST API for storing and retrieving messages.
+Restectable is a respectable REST API for storing and retrieving messages.

 ## About
 Restectable stores messages in memory to be retrieved at a later time using the